nayemalam/McGillCoop/README.md

 ### Scope of Project

-<b><i>To design and develop a multi-tier software system for managing co-op terms for the several co-op programs already offered by McGill University.</i></b> <br>
+<i>To design and develop a multi-tier software system for managing co-op terms for the several co-op programs already offered by McGill University.</i></b>

-As we progress throughout project, our goals will outline with the following:
+<br/>As we progress throughout project, our goals will outline with the following:
 - All functionality of the system are accessible via the web frontend for respective stakeholders.
 - A mobile (Android) frontend shall allow to execute the most important functionality for the given stakeholder and have both read and write access to the backend via RESTful service calls.